sn3d/excav/README.md

 # Excav

-Apply changes to multiple repositories in bulk.
 Excavator (or shortly excav) automatize process of patching repositories in bulk.

 ![](./docs/demo.gif)